Fayetteville Policies and Procedures 329.0

 Salary Overpayments

-It is the responsibility of all employees to immediately notify Payroll and their department heads of any salary or other payment errors (including overpayments).
-Deans, Department Heads, and Vice Chancellors are expected to fully cooperate with and assist Payroll and the Treasurer's Office in efforts to recover salary or other overpayments.
+It is the responsibility of all employees and Departments to immediately notify both Payroll Services and their respective department heads of any salary or other payment errors (including overpayments).
+Deans, Department Heads, and Vice Chancellors are expected to fully cooperate with and assist Payroll Services and the Treasurer's Office in efforts to recover salary or other overpayments.
 Human Resources is responsible for communicating this policy to all employees and will ensure all new employees are informed of this requirement as a part of New Employee Orientation.
 In addition, this policy shall be included in all faculty and staff handbooks.

-It is the policy of the State of Arkansas and the University of Arkansas that an individual may not profit from an error in paying an employee or vendor.
+It is the policy of the State of Arkansas and the University of Arkansas that an individual may not profit from an error in paying an employee.
+When an employee is overpaid salary, Payroll Services will initiate procedures to collect the overpayment.
 Salary overpayments to current employees that are not immediately repaid will be subject to payroll deduction.
-Salary overpayments to former employees that are not immediately repaid will be referred to the Treasurer's Office for collection.
-The University will vigorously pursue collection of all salary overpayments from former employees in the same manner other debts to the University are collected.
+Salary overpayments can be deducted from an employee’s next payroll or, subject to the approval of University officials, the employee may establish a repayment plan for successive offsets so that the entire amount owed to the university is not offset on a single occasion.
+See Board of Trustees Policy 405.2 Salary overpayments to former employees that are not immediately repaid will be invoiced and collection pursued by the Treasurer's Office.
+The university will vigorously pursue collection of all salary overpayments from former employees in the same manner other debts to the university are collected.

-To assist departments in identifying possible salary payment errors (including overpayments), payslips are visible within Workday up to five (5) working days prior to payday.
-It is the responsibility of the department and employees to immediately notify Human Resources of any payroll errors, including overpayments, prior to payday.
+To assist departments and employees in identifying possible salary payment errors (including overpayments), pay slips are visible within Workday up to five (5) working days prior to payday.
+It is the responsibility of the department and employees to notify Human Resources of any payroll errors, including overpayments, as soon as detected.
 It is especially important for employees to closely examine their payslips in advance at times of transition, such as when a pay increase is due to be implemented.

-Payroll is responsible for preparing monthly reports showing current and cumulative salary overpayments by cost center.
+Payroll Services is responsible for preparing monthly reports showing current and cumulative salary overpayments by cost center.
 These reports will assist Human Resources to identify apparent deficiency areas and other training opportunities.
 These reports will be provided to the Vice Chancellor for Finance and Administration, Deans, and Vice Chancellors.
-These reports will also be provided to Arkansas Legislative Audit in accordance with Arkansas Code Annotated § 25-1-124.
+Summary salary overpayment data is also provided to Arkansas Legislative Audit in accordance with Arkansas Code Annotated § 25-1-124.

 Revised July 25, 2022